nadiamariduena/python-intro-2024-privat/z__all_mds/25_error -Exception-Handling.md

 #
 try:
     # Step 1: Attempt to execute this code block
+    #Convert to Integer: Converts the user input to an integer (x = int(...)).

-    x = int(input("Enter a number: "))  # Step 2: Prompt user for input and convert to integer y = 10 / x  # Step 3: Perform division, which may raise a ZeroDivisionError if x is 0
+    x = int(input("Enter a number: "))  # Step 2: Prompt user for input and convert to integer y = 10 / x  # Step 3: Division: Attempts to perform division (y = 10 / x).
+This operation may raise a ZeroDivisionError if x is 0.
     print("Result:", y)  # Step 4: Print the result of the division